BPHS Budha Mahadasha

 Budha-Meena doesn't really need to be"corrected".
 However, it makes sense to avoid forcing the Budha-Meena into highly analytical environments, or any venue when one's natural intuition must be suppressed in favor of conventional logic.

-nichha-Budha doesn't normally have trouble learning (unless He receives restrictive drishti from Shani) but He often struggles to express His ideas in conventional logic.
+nichha-Budha doesn't normally have polarizing catalysis related to learning (unless He receives restrictive drishti from Shani) but He often struggles to express His ideas in conventional logic.

 Comments on this placement when in bhava-3 for Maraka lagna: